 Lung nodules or masses may be identified that require consultation with a thoracic surgeon.
-At Froedtert & the Medical College, we have thoracic surgeons who specialize in sarcoma care.
+We have thoracic surgeons who specialize in sarcoma care.
 They have a tremendous amount of experience in determining the best biopsy options.

 If a diagnosis of metastatic sarcoma is obtained, a number of options are available to the patient.
 In general, the interdisciplinary group will discuss the patient’s situation, and, depending on the location of the metastatic disease, as well as the extent of it, will recommend various treatment options.
 These options may include radiation therapy followed by surgical resection, surgical resection alone, radiofrequency ablation or cryoablation by the interventional radiology staff, and chemotherapy which may or may not be used in conjunction with the other treatment modalities.

 It is very possible that the team will recommend starting a couple cycles of chemotherapy to see if there is a response from the tumor, prior to addressing any of the lesions surgically or with radiation therapy.
 This gives the doctors the chance to see if the drugs they are giving are effective against the sarcoma.